lgraak/proxmox-installer-scripts/README.md

 ```

 ## Requirements

-- Proxmox VE 7.x or 8.x
-- SSH public key ready for injection
-- Cloud-Init for VM creation
+- `/mnt/pve/proxmox-templates` must exist and be mounted
+- Node must have internet access initially for image downloads